v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 - Add all bash commands to the ``PATH`` (nota bene: it might 'hide' some Windows commands such as ``find``): i.e. ``C:\Program Files\Git\cmd;C:\Program Files\Git\mingw32\bin;C:\Program Files\Git\usr\bin``

-Then, compile all the third party libraries except the ``bonmin`` by executing ``compile_libraries.sh`` shell script located in the
-``trunk`` directory.
-The script will download all necessary source archives from the **DAE Tools** SourceForge web-site, unpack them, apply changes and compile them.
-If ``wget`` is missing the source archives must be downloaded manually to the ``trunk`` directory.
+``wget`` is required to download the source archives from the DAE Tools SourceForge website.
+If ``wget`` is missing it can be downloaded from `<http://gnuwin32.sourceforge.net/packages/wget.htm>`_.
+The source archives can also be downloaded manually to the ``trunk`` directory.

-If all dependencies are installed there should not be problems compiling the libraries.
+Next, compile all required third party libraries using the following command:

 .. code-block:: bash

     sh compile_libraries.sh all

-Next, download `bonmin-1.4.1-msvc++-2015.zip <https://sourceforge.net/projects/daetools/files/windows-libs/bonmin-1.4.1-msvc++-2015.zip/download>`_
-from the ``DAE Tools`` SourceForge website and unzip it in the ``trunk``.
-Go to the ``bonmin`` folder and open ``Bonmin.sln`` solution.
-Select all projects, open their proprties and make sure the ``Platform Toolset`` is set to ``Visual Studio 2015 (v140)``, build type (must be Release) and the platform (32 or 64 bit).
-The newer compiler versions will also work but the corresponding msvc++ redistributable package must be installed.
-Build all projects.
-The compiled static libraries will be located in the ``bonmin/build/lib`` directory.

 Finally, compile all **DAE Tools** libraries and python modules by executing ``compile.sh`` shell script located in the ``trunk`` directory.